stashh-labs/stashh-docs/docs/developer/encryption.md

 ## On Platform

-For sNFTs created on Stashh the process of deriving a key, encrypting and storing content, then storing the key securely in metadata is handled automatically.
+When an NFT is created on Stashh encryption and decryption are handled automatically.

+Private assets are encrypted when they are uploaded, and the decryption key is automatically embdeeded into the NFT when it is created.
+Similarly, when an owner views their NFT the private assets are seamlessly decrypted and displayed.

+Public assets are uploaded unencrypted.

 ## Off Platform